 Trigger warning: This story contains themes of suicide and self-harm.

-“My teenage years were unbearable,” Lisa McVey recounted in a 2020 interview.
+“My teenage years were unbearable,” McVey recounted in a 2020 interview.
 “I did not have a good childhood.
 I was always down, depressed, sad.”

 An undated photo of Lisa McVey as a teenager.
 (Source)